ajaythakur3369/ajaythakur3369/README.md

 ### 🌱 What do I do and What have I done?

+- *May 29, 2023-Present*: Selected as a Campus Ambassador for Vista 2023, IIM Bangalore’s International Business Summit organised by Indian Institute of Management (IIM), Bangalore among 458 applicants

 - *Jan 2023-Present*: Data Science Trainee at AlmaBetter Edutech Pvt.
 Ltd.

 - *May 14, 2023*: Scored **85%** in **Capstone Project (EDA)**, World Bank Global Education Analysis organised by AlmaBetter Edutech Pvt.
 Ltd. View [Achievement](https://certificates.almabetter.com/en/verify/00109211078827)